LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

     - streamed, including at full size (though generally after an initial delay)
     - downloaded individually
     - the whole gigabyte folder can be downloaded at once to play later on your machine.
-      (This is a choice on the page under Folder Options.)
+      (This is a choice on the menu under the page's Folder Options.)

     There is a mixture of new high-def videos and older lower resolution